The Euclidean MST-ratio for Bi-colored Lattices: Hexagonal Lattice on Torus

 see Table~\ref{tbl:hexcosts}, which shows the values of $w_1, x_1, y_1, z_1, w_2, x_2, y_2, z_2$ in boldface.
 Listing the edges in sequence, we need bounds for the cost differences between consecutive edges:

 which are not difficult to prove using elementary computations.
-We use accounting with credits and costs to prove that the average (Euclidean) edge length of the two minimum spanning trees is less than $\frac{5}{4}$: \begin{lemma} Let $\BL$ be the hexagonal lattice with $12n^2$ points and unit minimum distance on the torus, and $B \subseteq \BL$.
+We use accounting with credits and costs to prove that the average (Euclidean) edge length of the two minimum spanning trees is less than $\frac{5}{4}$.
+Note that the hexagonal lattice on the torus is obtained by gluing a regular hexagonal portion of the Euclidean hexagonal lattice along opposite sides.
+If we choose $12n^2$ points, then this hexagon has $2n+1$ vertices and therefore $2n$ edges per side.
+Taking only every other point---so $3n^2$ of the $12n^2$---we still get an integer number of edges per side.
+It follows that the $3n^2$ points are the minority color in a $1 : 3$ coloring of the $12n^2$ points. \begin{lemma} Let $\BL$ be the hexagonal lattice with $12n^2$ points and unit minimum distance on the torus, and $B \subseteq \BL$.
 Then $\Length{\MST{B}} + \Length{\MST{\BL \setminus B}} \leq 15 n^2 - \frac{5}{2}$. \end{lemma} \begin{proof} By \eqref{eqn:Euclideanhex}, it suffices to prove the inequality for $\hexMST{B}$ and $\hexMST{\BL \setminus B}$.
 For $k \geq 1$, we compare the edges of hexagonal length $2k$ and $2k+1$ in $\hexMST{B}$ with the (short) edges in $U_k$ or possibly in $U_k'$.
 Since $\Tree{2k+1}{B} \setminus \Tree{2k-1}{B}$ is the set of these long edges, we can do this in one step by comparing $\Tree{2\ell+1}{B}$ with $U$, for sufficiently large $\ell$ and $U$ as defined right after the definition of $V$ in \eqref{eqn:U}.
 Recall that $r_k$ is the number of components of $\Tree{2k-1}{B}$ or, equivalently, the number of rooms of $\Thicken{k}{B}$.
 These rooms are organized hierarchically into $h_k$ houses, $b_k$ blocks, and $c_k$ compounds.
 Hence, $r_1 \geq h_1 \geq b_1 \geq c_1 \geq r_2$, etc. This implies that there are \begin{itemize} \item $r_1-h_1$ edges of hexagonal length $2$ and Euclidean length less than $2$ that connect the rooms pairwise inside the $h_1$ houses; \item $h_1-b_1$ edges of hexagonal and Euclidean length $2$ that connect the houses pairwise inside the $b_1$ blocks; \item $b_1-c_1$ edges of hexagonal length $3$ and Euclidean length less than $3$ that connect the blocks pairwise inside the $c_1$ compounds; \item $c_1-r_2$ edges of hexagonal and Euclidean length $3$ that connect the compounds pairwise inside the $r_2$ rooms of $\Thicken{2}{B}$, etc. \end{itemize} The costs for these edges are $w_1$, $x_1$, $y_1$, $z_1$, respectively.
 Setting $z_0 = 0$, and generalizing to $k \geq 1$, we observe that the total cost satisfies